 A study revealed that an okra solution decreased the absorption of metformin and, thus, reduced the medication’s effectiveness.
 It is advised to eat okra in moderate amounts.
 (24)

 A nutrient-rich diet helps in lowering blood pressure.
 Okra is a moderate source of magnesium, which helps maintain and regulate blood pressure.

-Can I eat okra raw?
+Can okra be eaten raw?

 The entire okra plant is edible.
 Okra leaves are routinely eaten raw in salads similar to spinach, but okra is typically enjoyed cooked.

 Okra has a mild flavor that is slightly grassy.
 It is often compared to eggplant or green beans.
 It easily takes on the flavor of spices and ingredients prepared along with it.

 How can okra be cooked such that it will not be too slimy?